Simon-Ing/Cosmo_Ai/README.md

 The binaries are not signed, and on MacOS you will have to confirm that you trust the binary before it will run.

-NOTE:
-The steps under "Running the Software" do not currently work with the CLI without some extra configuration.
-TODO: Build a more complete and rubust release artifact.
+The instructions to run from the precompiled versions are contained inside the package.

 ## Building from Source